No matter how far we may wander, Texas lingers with us, coloring our perceptions of the world.

 — Elmer Kelton, Texas Western Fiction Author

-Join us in person on March 25th at 10:30AM to discuss Monday, Monday, with lunch following the conversation.
-For those unable to join us in person, we will have a zoom conversation on the afternoon of March 27th at 2:00PM.
+Join us in person on January 13th at 10:30AM to discuss The Saints of God Murders, with lunch following the conversation.
+For those unable to join us in person, we will have a zoom conversation on the afternoon of January 15th at 2:00PM.

 Wonder what we have been reading?
 Take a peek, and then join us at our next meeting!